What is AI (artificial intelligence)?

 Artificial Intelligence: Machines That Think Like Humans

-Artificial Intelligence (AI) has emerged as one of the most transformative technological advancements of the 21st century.
+Artificial Intelligence (AI) has emerged as one of the most transformation technological advancements of the 21st century.
 At its core, AI refers to the ability of machines to mimic human cognitive functions such as reasoning, learning, problem-solving, perception, and creativity.
 These capabilities, once limited to science fiction, are now integral to modern life, driving innovations across industries and reshaping how we interact with technology.

 The concept of machines assisting humans is not new.
 Since the invention of the wheel, tools and devices have amplified human productivity, enabling us to achieve tasks that would otherwise be impossible.
-Machines have evolved alongside us—from simple levers to intricate robotics.
+Machines have evolved alongside us from simple levers to intricate robotics.
 But the leap into artificial intelligence, where machines not only execute tasks but also “think,” represents a paradigm shift.

 Yet, with great advancements come great questions.
 How will intelligent machines shape our future?
 Will they remain tools in our hands, or could they evolve to operate independently?
 These questions are central to understanding the journey of AI and its implications for humanity.